rehmanghani2/SoftwareDesign-Architecture/Lab8/MVCInPython/Readme.md

-Sure!
 Below is the implementation of a simple **Bookstore Project** using Django with the **MVC (Model-View-Controller)** design pattern, along with a **layered architecture**.
 This project will allow users to view a list of books, and in the admin panel, you can manage book entries (add, edit, delete).

 ---